Who Is Rupert Grint?

-As a schoolboy, Grint was an avid fan of J.K.
+As a schoolboy, Rupert Grint was an avid fan of J.K.
 Rowling's Harry Potter series.
 Hearing about an open casting call for the first Potter film, 10-year-old Grint submitted a self-made audition video and landed the role of Ronald Weasley.
-He has also acted in a handful of non-Potter roles including Driving Lessons (2006) and Cherrybomb (2009), and he went on to small-screen success the following decade with the series Sick Note, Snatch and Servant.
+His early non-Potter film roles included Driving Lessons (2006) and Cherrybomb (2009), and he went on to small-screen success the following decade with the series Sick Note, Snatch and Servant.

-'Harry Potter' Films
+'Harry Potter' Fame

-Grint was an avid fan of J.K.
-Rowling's Harry Potter book series, so when he heard about an open casting call for the film adaptation, he decided to audition for the part of Harry Potter's redheaded best friend, Ronald Weasley.
+Grint was an avid fan of the Harry Potter book series, so when he heard about an open casting call for the film adaptation, he decided to audition for the part of Harry Potter's redheaded best friend, Ronald Weasley.
 At the time, Grint's only acting experience had been in a handful of school plays, including one performance as a fish in a play about Noah's ark.

 Despite his lack of acting experience, Grint pulled out all the stops to land the part of Ron Weasley.
 "I'd sent in one application and had heard nothing back," he remembers.
 "So I figured there was nothing to lose by being a little inventive.
 My video was in three parts.
 There was a rap about myself; I dressed up as a woman and did a little sketch in the character of my drama teacher, then I read some Ron Weasley dialogue."
-His comic self-marketing paid off and Grint became the envy of redheads worldwide when, at the age of 10, he landed the part of Ron Weasley, a leading role in one of the most anticipated film adaptations in history.
+His comic self-marketing paid off and Grint became the envy of redheads worldwide when, at the age of 10, he landed a leading role in one of the most anticipated film adaptations in history.

 The remarkable success of the first Harry Potter movie instantaneously transformed Grint—along with costars Daniel Radcliffe (Harry Potter) and Emma Watson (Hermione Granger) — into an international celebrity.
 Grint says he was initially uncomfortable with his newfound fame.
 He recalls, "The strangest moment was when I went back to school to finish my exams after filming the first movie.
 All the kids cheered and clapped when I walked in."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!